MeGaL0DoN/ChipRust8/README.md

 | A | S | D | F |
 | Z | X | C | V |

 Press Tab to pause the emulator.
-Left and right arrow to change instructions per frame (hold shift to adjust in intervals of 100,000)
+Use left and right arrow to change instructions per frame (hold shift to adjust in intervals of 100,000)